,

 I tried Radici Taurasi 2019 and 2004, both made from the Aglianico grape.
 On the nose, these wines showcased elegant and intense notes of red fruits, white and black pepper, cinnamon and hints of vanilla.
 Prune and black cherry on the palate.

 Penultimately, another outstanding wine based on Nero di Troia was the Puer Apuliae 2004.
-It exhibited a deep ruby color with a purple hue and aromas of blackcurrant and violets.
+It exhibited a deep ruby colour with a purple hue and aromas of blackcurrant and violets.
 The rich yet elegant, fruity palate was supported by a rounded tannic structure and a long finish.

 Finally, the San Leonardo Carménère 2019 stood out for me.
 It showcased an intense ruby red colour and a nose blending depths of cherry and strawberry with black pepper, rosemary and sage.
 The taste was savory, sweet, spicy and fresh, with careful attention to avoid over-oaking, allowing the nature of the Carménère grape to shine through.